Lord Humongous

 Lord Humongous is a professional wrestling character also known as a "gimmick" that was originally introduced in Memphis' Continental Wrestling Association (CWA) in 1984.
 The character was based on a gang leader called "the Humungus" or at times "Lord Humungus" from the 1981 movie Mad Max 2: The Road Warrior.
 The original Lord Humongous was portrayed by Mike Stark, who was tall and physically impressive like the character in the movie.
 Since Lord Humongous always wears a Hockey mask it allowed promoters to replace the man under the mask without having to publicly acknowledge that it was someone else playing the part.
-The character became a recurring gimmick on the CWA but was also used in other promotions after the CWA closed.
-The character has been played by a number of wrestlers including Jeff Van Camp Sr., Sid Vicious and Barry Buchanan and Sid's son Gunnar Eudy.
+The character became a recurring gimmick in the CWA but was also used in other promotions after the CWA closed.
+The character has been played by a number of wrestlers including Jeff Van Camp Sr., Sid Vicious, Barry Buchanan and Sid's son Gunnar Eudy.
 Scott Hall wrestled as Lord Humongous in PWF out of Florida in 1989.
 John King wrestled as Lord Humongous in 1985 Texas All Star Wrestling along with Mad Maxx John Richmond aka Eli the Eliminator managed by Slick.